sshivam6495/git-command/README.md

 - Use clear, descriptive commit messages.
 - Don’t push directly to `main` or `develop`; use feature branches.
 - Regularly pull from `main` to keep your branch updated.
+- compare the push request and add meaningfull comment
+- Before commit to github check the branch it should not be main
+- eg order_tracking_system <- shivam_change
+- Not main <- shivam_change
+- Neverever merge the code.